 Advice on how to protect a child

 As caring adults we want to keep children as safe as possible.
-We have several ways to help you, and can give you support and advice on how to protect a child.
+We can help you do this.

 We all need to know about the issues and be able to understand the signs of harmful behaviours before we can begin to protect the vulnerable from them.
 To help protect children from sexual abuse we need to feel confident that we: